alsiesta/sample-app-aoai-chatGPT/README.md

+# [ALSIESTA] Notes
+- When `cd frontend` and running npm build, Images initially residing in `frontend/src/assets` are locally build and end up in `static root dir`.
+Which means, for local dev, you have to link relatively to these built images with `./<imageName>` **NOT without the dot** like so `/<imageName>`!!!

+**IMPORTANT**
+- When deploying via Github Actions using `.github/workflows/docker-image.yml`, the images have to reside in `frontend/public` as the public folder is not processed by vite and are simply copied as-is to the root of the `outDir` as defined in the vite.config.ts in frontend root.

+!!!
+If If you're using Vite and your images are located in a public directory within your project, Vite treats the public directory specially: files in public are not processed by Vite and are simply copied as-is to the root of the outDir (which is ../static in your case) during the build.
+This means that they should be accessible at the root level of your static directory after the build, not nested within an assets directory.

+- **In Azure**, you have to reference the images in you configuration with a relative path like so: `./static/<imageName>`

+- In the app.py file, the 'load_dotenv()' method must be shifted up in the code before the environment param are actually called.
+Otherwise, the .env params are not read locally!!!

+- when testing locally, you also have to call the `requirements-dev.txt` in the `start.cmd`, because those requirements are loading quite more dependendcies.
+____

 # [Preview] Sample Chat App with AOAI

 This repo contains sample code for a simple chat webapp that integrates with Azure OpenAI.
 Note: some portions of the app use preview APIs.